drivendataorg/cyfi/docs/docs/index.md

 pip install cyfi
 ```

-Note: if you're on a Mac, you should install from conda-forge instead.
+If you're on a Mac, you should install from conda-forge instead:

 ```
 conda install -c conda-forge cyfi -y